|

 Voluntary Departure

-- The departure of an alien from the United States without an order of removal.
+The departure of an alien from the United States without an order of removal.
 The departure may or may not have been preceded by a hearing before an immigration judge.
 An alien allowed to voluntarily depart concedes removability but does not have a bar to seeking admission at a port-of-entry at any time.
-Failure to depart within the time granted results in a fine and a ten-year bar to several forms of relief from deportation.
+Failure to depart within the time granted results in a fine and a three or ten-year bar on entry or re-entry into the United States.

 Withdrawal